AxonIQ/reference-guide/part-iii-infrastructure-components/event-processing.md

 Note that the `DefaultProducerFactory` needs to be `shutDown` properly, to ensure all producer instances are properly closed.

 #### Consuming Events from a Kafka topic

-Messages can be consumed by Tracking Event Processors by configuring an `KafkaMessageSource`.
+Messages can be consumed by Tracking Event Processors by configuring a `KafkaMessageSource`.
 This message source uses a `Fetcher` to retrieve the actual messages from Kafka.
 You can either use the `AsyncFetcher`, or provide your own.

 The `AsyncFetcher` is initialized using a builder, which requires the Kafka Configuration to initialize the client.
 Please check the Kafka guide for the possible settings and their values.